cmayer2/r4aou/README.md

 # r4aou
 R package for tasks inside All of Us Workbench  (AllofUs or AOU)

-# NEW URL FOR THE PACKAGE

-The package new home is https://github.com/lhncbc/CRI/tree/master/AoU/r4aou

 # OLD README (ARCHIVED)

 ## Install package